What Your Email Sign-Off Is Really Saying

 Kerr: Too formal for e-mail.

-The salutation: No salutation at all -- just an electronic signature
+The closing: No closing at all -- just an electronic signature

 Bates: There is a school of thought that an email is not a letter; I don't subscribe to that.
 I think most people come to the end of a note and expect a closing.
 It could come across as abrupt without one.
 It may also subtly say, "I'm in a hurry," "I don't know how to sign- off," or "I'm not someone who cares about niceties."